codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 .. literalinclude:: factories/005.php

-This would prevent conflict of an unrelated third-party module which happened to have an unrelated ``Filters`` path in its namespace.
+This would prevent conflict of an third-party module which happened to have an unrelated ``Filters`` path in its namespace.

 setOptions Method